 We generally favour ordering the categories alphabetically, though it's OK to put the Trope Namer's category first.
 Also, if a trope is primarily associated with one medium, that medium should naturally go at the top.

 What category do animated films go in?

 Also, trying to do the combination might lead to holy war between people who think the film vs. television distinction is more important and people who think the live-action vs. animation distinction is more important.
 It's much simpler just to make both distinctions.

-Why is Anime & Manga its own category, rather than being combined with the Animated Television and Comic Books categories?There are several reasons for this:
+Why is "Anime & Manga" its own category, rather than being combined with the "Animated Television" and "Comic Books" categories?

-If there's a Poetry category, list his poems there.
-If not, they can be listed under Literature, or you can make a "Poetry" section.
+If there's a "Poetry" category, list his poems there.
+If not, they can be listed under "Literature", or you can make a "Poetry" section.